-Also Serving Santa Clara, Hayward, and the East Bay
+Also Serving San Jose, Hayward, and the East Bay

 What Is a “Phakic IOL?”

 The word “phakos” is Greek for lens of the eye.
 “IOL” is an abbreviation which stands for “intraocular lens”.
 An IOL is a lens that is placed inside the eye.
 The term “phakic IOL” means an artificial lens that is placed permanently inside a patient’s eye to correct high amounts of nearsightedness without removing the patient’s own natural lens.
 It is also known as the “implantable contact lens” (ICL).
 The implantable contact lens is made of a proprietary material called Collamer.
 It consists of collagen and a similar material contact lenses are made out of.
 The material has built in UV protection and is biocompatible with the eye for long term vision correction.